VG+ is a baseline vinyl record grade

 Near Mint is almost perfect.
 VG+ is a good play copy but certainly not even close to Mint.
-Remember many people use a grade of Excellent (Ex.) for that record in between VG+ and Near Mint.
-I also get the feeling some use the Ex. grade as their personal VG+ as well.
-Just check their seller feedback, you’ll get a good sense about them that way.
+Remember many people use a grade of Excellent (Ex.)
+For that, a record that’s in between VG+ and Near Mint.
+I also get the feeling some use the Excellent grade as their personal VG+ as well.
+Just check their seller feedback, you’ll get a good sense about it that way.

 Near Mint or Mint had better be Mint.

 Near Mint, is just what it says, almost perfect, with very few flaws.
-I have had complaints over the years from some buyers that very light surface noise was present on a VG+ record.
+I have had complaints over the years from some buyers when they said very light surface noise was present on a VG+ record.
 They should have looked for Near Mint vinyl in my opinion.